Eagles of the Empire: Lucius Cornelius Macro

 Macro, a veteran with 16 years service (as of the first novel's opening) has recently been appointed to the Centurionate.
 He is the epitome of a good soldier: dependable in a fight and does not question any orders given to him by a senior officer.
 In Under the Eagle he is the centurion of the Sixth Century, of the Fourth Cohort, of the Second Augustan Legion.
-By the time of The Eagle in the Sand he has risen to become the acting prefect in charge of Fort Bushir in Judea.
-In The Legion Cato and Macro join a legion in Egypt, with Macro receiving a temporary promotion to Primus Pilus ("First Spear" Centurion).
+By the time of The Eagle in the Sand he has risen to become the acting prefect in charge of Fort Bushir in Judaea.
+In The Legion Cato and Macro join a legion in Egypt, with Macro receiving a temporary promotion to Primus pilus (senior centurion).

 Macro has been close friends with Cato since Cato saved his life in the first book.
 This bond deepens when Macro confesses that he is illiterate and asks Cato's help in learning to read, and so maintain his position as an officer.

-His approximate age, based on his previous service, years traveling with Cato and his joining age as revealed in a short story at the end of Centurion (it was revealed he was 16, joined after killing a gang leader).
-This makes Macro as of the 20th book, 48.
+Macro’s approximate age, based on his previous service, years traveling with Cato and his joining age as revealed in a short story at the end of Centurion (16 when he joined after killing a gang leader) is 48 at the time of the 20th book.

 Quintus Licinius Cato

-Cato is the son of an Imperial Freedman (former slave) in direct service of Emperor Claudius.
-Being born a slave himself, and the property of the state, he was given an opportunity by the Emperor as a favour to Cato's late father to enlist in the legions and be given his freedom.
-Cato has lived a relatively luxurious life as a slave within the Imperial palace, in comparison to the rank and file of the legions, and after accepting the Emperor's offer. he joins the Second Augustan as Macro's Optio.
+Cato is the son of an Imperial Freedman (former slave) in the direct service of Emperor Claudius.
+Having been born a slave and the property of the state, he was given an opportunity by the Emperor as a favour to Cato's late father to enlist in the legions and be given his freedom.
+Cato has lived a relatively luxurious life as a slave within the Imperial palace in comparison with the rank and file of the legions, and after accepting the Emperor's offer he joins the Second Augustan as Macro's Optio.